 The Alumni Legacy Scholarship Program perpetuates the legacy of the University of Michigan-Dearborn tradition by providing scholarships to academically talented students with familial or significant relationships to UM-Dearborn graduates.
 This scholarship program was established by the University of Michigan-Dearborn Alumni Society in 1997.

 City Year Alumni Scholarships

 At least two City Year Alumni Scholarships will be awarded to students who successfully complete the City Year Detroit experience.
 The scholarship awards up to $5,350 and is matched with AmeriCorps funds.
 The award is for up to two years (four semesters).
 Students must be pursuing an undergraduate or graduate degree.
 Recipients are expected to enroll full-time (less than full-time enrollment awards will be prorated).
-Submit City Year documentation to the Director of Admissions and Orientation (1145 University Center).
+Submit City Year documentation to the Director of Undergraduate Admissions (1145 University Center).

 Wade McCree Incentive Scholarship Program

 The Wade McCree Incentive Scholarship awards renewable full-tuition scholarships to qualified students from the Detroit or Southfield Public School System.
 Students are selected to participate in this program in the 9th grade by school administrators.
 Students are required to have a minimum GPA of 3.0 and a minimum composite ACT of 21 or a SAT score of 1060.
 Please see your high school counselor for details or contact the Office of Student Life at the University of Michigan-Dearborn at 313-593-5390.

 Detroit Promise Scholarship